amnayasargoraya/sap-bw-data-warehouse-etl/README.md

 ## Reporting Layer

 The final DataMart layer enables structured KPI reporting based on validated and harmonized data flows, ensuring data consistency and analytical reliability.

----

-## Process Documentation

-For a detailed breakdown of the implemented ETL flows (Sales & Master Data), see `etl-process-description.md`.